daveshanley/quobix.com/content/articles/trashbox/index.md

 Trashbox was an **_opportunity_**.

-> "_If I can prove that the bus design works on a single board computer controlling LCDs and LEDs, then I know it can power anything."
+> " _If_ I can prove that the bus design works on a single board computer controlling LCDs and LEDs, then I know it can _power anything_."

 {{< card "Trashbox runs Transport" >}}